Sinking of ARA General Belgrano: Rescue operation

 At around 3 p.m., some twenty-two hours after the sinking, the work of rescuing the survivors finally began, made more difficult by the state of the sea and winds of more than 60 kph caused by the storm that continued to batter the region.
 In the lifeboats with only four or five men, some were found dead; in lifeboats with more men, the shared space helped improve survival chances, but flooding, combined with the lack of movement and low temperatures, led to circulation problems and frostbite, particularly in the legs.
 By nightfall, several lifeboats remained to be collected, (Note: Given the sea conditions, it was decided not to spend time recovering the lifeboats after rescuing their occupants.
 To prevent the empty lifeboats from being reboarded by rescue ships, paint was initially sprayed on their roofs.
 However, as this method proved ineffective, many were ultimately sunk using rifle fire.) so the rescue operations continued overnight.
-At 4 a.m. on May 4, the ARA Francisco de Gurruchaga rescued Commander Héctor Bonzo and headed for the mainland around 5.30 am.
-The destroyers continued the rescue operation until the ARA Bahía Paraíso arrived at 07:15 am, at which point it began rescuing the remaining lifeboats after its helicopter had transferred the injured rescued by the other two ships.
+At 4 a.m. on May 4, ARA Francisco de Gurruchaga rescued Commander Héctor Bonzo and headed for the mainland around 5.30 am.
+The destroyers continued the rescue operation until ARA Bahía Paraíso arrived at 07:15 am, at which point it began rescuing the remaining lifeboats after its helicopter had transferred the injured rescued by the other two ships.
 (Note: The ARA Bahía Paraíso, a polar vessel operated by the Dirección Nacional del Antártico, was converted into a hospital ship following the outbreak of the war.)
 However, the weather conditions improved, facilitating the rescue operations, and at 1 p.m., the Piedra Buena headed for the mainland, followed by the Hipólito Bouchard at around 4 p.m..
 The Bahía Paraíso remained in the area to ensure there were no further survivors to be rescued with the help of an L-188 Electra aircraft.
 The naval search operation ended, and the ship headed for the mainland at 10:30 p.m. on May 7.
 Air operations continued until May 9, when it was determined that there were no more survivors in the area.